Asado: Meats

 After appetizers, costillas or asado de tira (ribs) can be served.
 Next comes vacío (flank steak), matambre and possibly chicken and chivito (goatling).
 Dishes such as pamplona, pork, and Patagonian lamb are becoming more frequent, particularly in restaurants.
 An asado also includes bread, a simple mixed salad of, for instance, lettuce, tomato, and onions, or it could be accompanied with verdurajo (grilled vegetables), a mixture made of potatoes, corn, onion, and eggplant cooked on the grill and seasoned with olive oil and salt.
 Beer, wine, soft drink, and other beverages are common.
 Dessert is usually fresh fruit.

-Another traditional form to mainly roast the meat, used in Patagonia, is with the whole animal (especially lamb and pork) in a wood stick nailed in the ground and exposed to the heat of live coals, called asado al palo.
+Another traditional form to mainly roast the meat, used in Patagonia, is with the whole animal (especially lamb and pork) in a wooden stick nailed in the ground and exposed to the heat of live coals, called asado al palo.

 The meat for an asado is not marinated, the only preparation being the application of salt before or during the cooking period.
 Also, the heat and distance from the coals are controlled to provide a slow cooking; it usually takes around two hours to cook asado.
-Further, grease from the meat is not encouraged to fall on the coals and create smoke which would adversely flavour the meat.
+Further, grease from the meat is not encouraged to fall on the coals and create smoke, which would adversely flavour the meat.
 In some asados the area directly under the meat is kept clear of coals.

 The asado is usually placed in a tray to be immediately served, but it can also be placed on a brasero right on the table to keep the meat warm.
 Chimichurri, a sauce of chopped parsley, dried oregano, garlic, salt, black pepper, onion, and paprika with olive oil, or salsa criolla, a sauce of tomato and onion in vinegar, are common accompaniments to an asado, where they are traditionally used on the offal, but not the steaks.

 Salad

 Food is often accompanied by salads, which in asado gatherings are traditionally made by women on site or brought to the asado from their homes while the men focus on the meats.
 Salad Olivier (ensalada rusa) is one of the most common salads served at asados.
 In Paraguay chipa guasu, sopa paraguaya and boiled manioc as a side dish are also served.

+Although salads can frequently be served at Asados, they are also traditionally made fun of, particularly in Buenos Aires.
+For example, the animated show The Simpsons has an outsized cultural role in Argentina, particularly among millennials as it was amongst a paucity of regularly available television programming in the early 2000s.
+Season 7 episode 5, entitled "Lisa the Vegetarian" includes a song called "You Don't Win Friends With Salad!" which is derisively sung to Lisa by the other characters.
+That song is routinely sung at Argentine asados.